Emrose-1341/Data-Analytics-Internship/README.md

   - Practice the full analytics lifecycle: data intake, cleaning, exploratory analysis, modeling, visualization, and reporting.
   - Communicate key findings to stakeholders through written reports and visual summaries.
   - Learn to use Git branches to separate major lines of work while keeping a clean main branch for documentation.
   - Provide states with specific data about their vulnerable populations by county.
+  - Organize Masters program projects in the `Masters-Programs` branch for teaching, research, or portfolio purposes.

 ### Skills Developed in This Project